 Jay's finally had enough and convinces Seth to join him in going out for some cigarettes.
 While they're in the convenience store, there's a loud explosion followed by various people being sucked up through holes in the ceiling via blue beams that disappear into the sky.
 Jay and Seth race back to James' party where the same happens there moments later, causing a panic among everyone, especially when a giant sink-hole opens that seemingly falls away into the fiery pit of Hell.

 Nearly everyone is killed, with James, Seth, Jay, Jonah and Craig trying to barricade the home's door.
 They're also surprised to see that another actor, Danny McBride, apparently crashed the party the night before and was passed out during the entire event.
 With the rest of Los Angeles apparently destroyed and some sort of demonic monster roaming about outside, the survivors try to figure out what to do, all while contemplating what's occurred and whether it has any Biblical connections or not.

-WILL KIDS WANT TO SEE IT?
+- WILL KIDS WANT TO SEE IT?

-If they're fans of outrageous, R-rated comedies and/or anyone in the cast, it's a good bet they will.
+- If they're fans of outrageous, R-rated comedies and/or anyone in the cast, it's a good bet they will.

-WHY THE MPAA RATED IT: R
+- WHY THE MPAA RATED IT: R

-For crude and sexual content throughout, brief graphic nudity, pervasive language, drug use and some violence.
+- For crude and sexual content throughout, brief graphic nudity, pervasive language, drug use and some violence.

-That's just the introduction of this review.
-We invite you to sign up for a FREE 3-Day Trial Membership to our site so that you can finish reading the review as well as take a look at the thousands of other reviews on our site.
+2) If you want to check out our site first, we invite you to sign up for a FREE 3-day Pass into our Membership Site to our site so that you can finish reading the review (and the complete listings of all the Sex, Nudity, Profanity, Violence and more), as well as take a look at the thousands of other reviews on our site.